Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - YaCy: community-made index; slow.
 Results are awful/irrelevant, but can be useful for intranet or custom search.
 - Scopia: only seems to be available via the [MetaGer](https://metager.org) metasearch engine after turning off Bing and news results.
 Tiny index, very low-quality.
 - [Active Search Results](https://www.activesearchresults.com): very poor quality
-- Crawlson: young, slow.
+- [Crawlson](https://crawlson.com): young, slow.
 In this category because its index has a cap of 10 URLs per domain.
 I initially discovered Crawlson in the seirdy.one access logs.
-The site seems to be down right now, so I didn't link it.
 - [Anoox](https://www.anoox.com/): Results are few and irrelevant; fails to find any results for basic terms.
 Allows site submission.
 It's also a lightweight social network and claims to be powered by its users, letting members vote on listings to alter rankings.
 - [Yioop!](https://www.yioop.com): A FLOSS search engine that boasts a very impressive [feature-set](https://www.seekquarry.com/): it can parse sitemaps, feeds, and a variety of markup formats; it can import pre-curated data in forms such as access logs, Usenet posts, and WARC archives; it also supports feed-based news search.
 Despite the impressive feature set, Yioop's results are few and irrelevant due to its small index.
 It allows submitting sites for crawling.
 Like Meorca, Yioop has social features such as blogs, wikis, and a chat bot API.